fluxninja/aperture/docs/content/get-started/playground/playground.md

 ## Tools

-The Playground environment assumes usage of specific deployment and configuration/management tools, which must be installed beforehand.
+The Playground environment assumes usage of specific deployment and configuration management tools, which must be installed beforehand.

 To install the required tools, you have two options: